-- (1) The total gamma ray measurement or gamma spectrum analysis, as specified in Article 9, Paragraph 1-2 of the Working Environment Measurement Standards. - (2) Simplified measurement method - (a) The radioactivity concentration should be calculated using the following method if the correlation between the dose rate on the sample surface and the sum of the concentrations
+- (1) The total gamma ray measurement or gamma spectrum analysis, as specified in Article 9, Paragraph 1-2 of the Working Environment Measurement Standards. - (2) Simplified measurement method - (a) The radioactivity concentration should be calculated using the following method if the correlation between the dose rate on the sample surface and the sum of the concentrations of Cs-134 and Cs-137 is known.
+(See Attachment 6-1 for details.) (i) Place the sample in a container and measure the weight. - (ii) Measure the maximum dose rate on the surface of the container. - (iii) Use the measured weight and the dose rate to calculate the sum of the concentrations of Cs-134 and Cs-137 in the sample. - (b) It is difficult to measure radioactivity concentrations equal to 300,000 Bq/kg or more with the simplified method even when using the V5-type container because the upper measurement limit of the typical NaI scintillation counter is as low as 30 μSv/h.
+Therefore, when the pointer on the scintillation counter goes past 30 μSv/h, the relevant regulations should be applied under the assumption that the concentration of the measured object exceeds 500,000 Bq/kg, or an analysis should be carried out using the method of (1) above. - (c) When measuring specimens for which radioactivity concentration is expected to be around 10,000 Bq/kg, the surface dose rate should be measured while placing a sandbag at the area with low ambient dose rate because the measured surface dose rate could be lower than the ambient dose rate in the area. - (3) Simplified measurement based on the relationship between ambient dose rate and radioactivity concentration

-- of Cs-134 and Cs-137 is known.
-(See Attachment 6-1 for details.) - (i) Place the sample in a container and measure the weight. - (ii) Measure the maximum dose rate on the surface of the container. - (iii) Use the measured weight and the dose rate to calculate the sum of the concentrations of Cs-134 and Cs-137 in the sample. - (b) It is difficult to measure radioactivity concentrations equal to 300,000Bq/kg or more with the simplified method even when using the V5-type container because the upper measurement limit of the typical NaI scintillation counter is as low as 30μSv/h.
-Therefore, when the pointer on the scintillation counter goes past 30μSv/h, the relevant regulations should be applied under the assumption that the concentration of the measured object exceeds 500,000Bq/kg, or an analysis should be carried out using the method of (1) above. - (c) When measuring specimens for which radioactivity concentration is expected to be around 10,000Bq/kg, the surface dose rate should be measured while placing a sandbag at the area with low ambient dose rate because the measured surface dose rate could be lower than the ambient dose rate in the area. - (3) Simplified measurement based on the relationship between ambient dose rate and radioactivity concentration - (a) In the area where the average ambient dose rate is equal to $2.5\mu Sv/h$ or less, the radioactivity concentration may be calculated using the following method if the correlation between the ambient dose rate at a height of 1 m and the sum of the concentrations of Cs-134 and Cs-137 in the soil (the average from the ground surface to the depth of 15 cm) is known.
-(See Attachments 6-2 and 6-3 for details.) - It should be noted that the simplified method shall not be applied to the works to handle soil near the ground surface of unplowed farmlands only or to handle fallen leaf layers or soil near the ground surface only, because data have indicated that approximately 50% of radioactive materials (for unplowed farmlands) or 60% of radioactive materials (for school yards) are accumulated in the zone from the ground surface to 1 cm in depth, and that radioactivity in the forest is mainly accumulated in fallen leaves. - (b) For the contaminated soil in the living environment (areas around buildings, structures and roads), the simplified measurement described in (2) should be applied to soil etc. to be actually handled in the works, because applying the estimation result uniformly is not practical due to variation in the properties of buildings, structures, roads, rivers, and soils, etc. - (c) Measurement methods - (i) Agricultural soils - Measure average ambient dose rate at 1m in height from the ground surface (according to Attachment 5) - Select the estimation equation and conversion factor depending on the type of farmland and type of soil. - Use the estimation equation to estimate the sum of the concentrations of Cs-134 and Cs-137 in the soil, etc.
+- (a) In the area where the average ambient dose rate is equal to $2.5 \ \mu$ Sv/h or less, the radioactivity concentration may be calculated using the following method if the correlation between the ambient dose rate at a height of 1 m and the sum of the concentrations of Cs-134 and Cs-137 in the soil (the average from the ground surface to the depth of 15 cm) is known.
+(See Attachments 6-2 and 6-3 for details.)
+It should be noted that the simplified method shall not be applied to work to handle soil near the ground surface of unplowed farmlands only or to handle fallen leaf layers or soil near the ground surface only, because data have indicated that approximately 50% of radioactive materials (for unplowed farmlands) or 60% of radioactive materials (for school yards) is accumulated in the zone from the ground surface to 1 cm in depth, and that radioactivity in the forest is mainly accumulated in fallen leaves. - (b) For contaminated soil in the living environment (areas around buildings, structures, and roads), the simplified measurement described in (2) should be applied to soil, etc. to be actually handled in the work, because applying the estimation result uniformly is not practical due to variation in the properties of buildings, structures, roads, rivers, and soil, etc. - (c) Measurement methods